 Juliet Whitsett (she/ her) is an Austin, TX based Artist and Arts & Environmental Educator with a Master’s Degree in Community-Based Arts Education from the University of Texas at Austin.
-Her artistic practice focuses on endangered and threatened species works and community arts installations such as the co-creation and curation of @reallysmallmuseum_atx , nature-immersed Threatened Texas Art Walks (2021, 2022), audio-based Audio Wild series.
-She has recently completed an Artist Residency and solo show at Wild Basin Creative Research Center).
+Her artistic practice focuses on endangered and threatened species works and community arts installations such as the co-creation and curation of @reallysmallmuseum_atx (2021- 2023 | Eco Museum), nature-immersed Threatened Texas Art Walks (2021, 2022), audio-based Audio Wild series (2023, Red Bluff Nature Preserve, 2022, Wild Basin Creative Research Center).
 She is currently an Artist Fellow for the University of Texas' Planet Texas 2050 Initiative (2022 - 2023).

-Juliet has designed public programs and family events for institutions such as the High Line, University of Texas’ Planet Texas 2050, Botanical Research Institute of Texas | Fort Worth Botanic Garden, The Bullock Texas State History Museum, the Elisabet Ney Museum, Westcave Outdoor Research Center, Wild Basin Creative Research Center, the Thinkery and the Lady Bird Johnson Wildflower Center.
+Juliet has designed public programs and family events for institutions such as the High Line in New York, University of Texas’ Planet Texas 2050, Botanical Research Institute of Texas | Fort Worth Botanic Garden, the Bullock Texas State History Museum, the Elisabet Ney Museum, Westcave Outdoor Research Center, Wild Basin Creative Research Center, the Thinkery and the Lady Bird Johnson Wildflower Center.
 She has served as an arts and education consultant to individuals and organizations both domestically and internationally.